s-sd/spurl/wss/readme.md

 An overview of our proposed framework is presented below:
 ![rlsp_framework](self_play_wss_3.png)

+The self-play environment is presented in `wss.py` and the script used for training is presented in `self_play_wss.py`.
+Note that here we present simplified examples (following variable names used in the manuscript, for readability), please refer to the manuscript for full experimental details and datasets used.

 Segmented samples for our proposed methods (RLSP) are presented below:
 ![rlsp_samples](self_play_samples_4.png)